Capturing Real Life

 Solutions: Embody the Insights.
 Build ideas, prototype, test, fail, iterate, and learn.

 What if the value of a product is mostly symbol-based?
 To refine a product or service idea, play this game: imagine that what motivates a person to choose one product over another within a category is purely the meaning that it conveys beyond its immediate practical value.
 Imagine that we buy things because they symbolize a value system, a kind of person, or a particular lifestyle.
 Now look at your product or service idea again.
 What symbols might it convey to different social groups?
-Adjust the idea so that it aligns with their values, identities, and aspirations.
+Adjust the idea so that it conveys the right values, identities, and aspirations.
 MORE

 These thinkers, filmmakers, and artists inspire us to go beyond surface appearances and appreciate the many textures of human experience.